Simplified and structured experiment reporting#

 ╰──────────────────────────────────────────────────────────────────────────────────────╯

-We observe that the cross-validation report detected that we have a regression task and provides us with some metrics and plots that make sense for our specific problem at hand.
+We observe that the cross-validation report has detected that we have a regression task at hand and thus provides us with some metrics and plots that make sense with regards to our specific problem at hand.

-To accelerate any future computation (e.g. of a metric), we cache once and for all the predictions of our model.
+To accelerate any future computation (e.g. of a metric), we cache the predictions of our model once and for all.
 Note that we do not necessarily need to cache the predictions as the report will compute them on the fly (if not cached) and cache them for us.

 import warnings